griptape-ai/griptape-chrome-extension/README.md

 1. Click on the extension icon to open the panel.
 If you want to open the side-panel, which is recommended, right click on the extension icon and select 'Open side panel' from the dropdown menu
 1. Enter your Griptape Cloud API key in the provided field.
-1. Enter the Structure ID for the Griptape Cloud Structure that you wish to invoke
+1. Enter the structure ID for the Griptape Cloud structure that you wish to invoke
 1. Select an option from the dropdown menu ("Ask a Question" or "Quiz Me" for example).
 1. Click the submit button to send the content and the prompt to Griptape Cloud.
 1. Results will be displayed in the scrollable area at the bottom of the panel.